‘Sickening’: Tory backlash over small boats plan to detain children

 Former Tory justice secretary Robert Buckland told The Independent: “The idea of reversing the end of child detention is concerning.
 We’re risking doing something quite draconian and damaging our reputation for little gain.
 We shouldn’t be locking children up – it’s not right.”

-Mr Buckland, who has said the plan may not work without a returns agreement with France and other EU countries, said he would support the bill at second reading stage in the Commons on Monday – but warned of a Tory rebellion ahead with major changes.
+Mr Buckland, who has said the plan may not work without a returns agreement with France and other EU countries, said he would support the bill at the second reading stage in the Commons on Monday – but warned of a Tory rebellion ahead with major changes.

 “We have to get reassurance on the deportation of children.
 It needs to be addressed.
 The idea it’s going to sail through parliament without the policy on children being amended is for the birds,” said the ex-cabinet minister.

 One former Tory minister told The Independent the plan to allow child detention was “sickening”.
-They fear it will give immigration officers would have the power to restrain minors, as well as opening up the possibility of their removal on deportation flights.
+They fear it will give immigration officers the power to restrain minors, as well as open up the possibility of their removal on deportation flights.

 Tory peer Nicky Morgan said she hoped ministers would “clarify with urgency what the new proposals mean for children seeking refuge from some terrible situations”.

 Frustration with the bill is not limited to so-called “one nation” moderates in the party.
-Former home secretary Priti Patel also has concerns about the bill and is considering whether to speak out, The Independent understands.
+Former home secretary Priti Patel also has concerns and is considering whether to speak out, The Independent understands.

-Amid the growing backlash, Labour peer Lord Dubs said that he and others would try to amend the bill in the Lords to prevent the return of child detention in the UK, describing the bill as “shocking”.
+Labour peer Lord Dubs said that he and others would try to amend the bill to prevent the return of child detention in the UK, describing the bill as “shocking”.

 Lib Dem leader Ed Davey said he was “proud” this party helped put an end to the detention of children, adding the ministers should be “focused on stopping the traffickers from exploiting vulnerable people, not punishing innocent children”.